Sepulcro en Tarquinia - an introduction to the poem

 and the seagulls will bring me sadness

-‘Sepulcro in Tarquinia’ is a complex poem, an elegiac exploration of life and death, of sorrow and celebration, of memory and dream via memory and dream.
-It offers an intimate experience that is similar to listening to music that only exists as perceived within mental processes.
+‘Sepulcro in Tarquinia’ is an elegiac exploration of life and death, of sorrow and celebration, of memory and dream via memory and dream.
 It asks us to immerse ourselves in its coruscating imagery, sensuality and personal, historical and geographical allusions.

 la enfermedad, y el Arte y el deseo